bushcc/comment-sold-assessment/README.md

    >BASE_DIRECTORY="/vagrant/ecom"

+3. In the console, install the composer packages:
+   >composer install

-3. In the console, run the migrations to create the schema:
+4. Run the migrations to create the schema:
    >php artisan migrate

-4. Run the database seeder to import the csv files:
+5. Run the database seeder to import the csv files:
    >php artisan db:seed

 ### Added Components